 Voting in European Parliamentary elections is based on proportional representation.
 For all other elections it is a first past the post system.
 A person becomes a candidate at an election on the day on which they submit a valid nomination paper / their paper is declared valid.
 If a person makes it known in advance of the election that they are going to be a candidate, they will become a candidate on the last day for publication of the notice of election.

 In order to vote in UK elections and referendums, you need to apply to have your name included on the electoral register.
 This is known as registering to vote.
-It is a legal requirement to register.
+It is a legal requirement to supply the required information under the Representation of the People Regulations (2001).

-Postal ballot papers are normally sent out about a week before polling day, so if you will not be at home around that time you should consider appointing a proxy to vote on your behalf.
+Postal ballot papers are normally sent out a week or two before polling day (depending on when you send in your postal voting application), so if you will not be at home around that time you should consider appointing a proxy to vote on your behalf.

 If you want to appoint a proxy to vote for you, he or she must be: